SwissDataScienceCenter/renku-ui/README.md

 when tagging releases.
 We don't expose APIs so the distinction between `major` and `minor` is subtle.
 Try to follow these rules:

-- If the release includes only bug fixes or minor changes (i.e. no `feat` nor `perf` commits), bump the `patch` version.
+- If the release includes only bug fixes or minor changes (i.e. no `feat` commits), bump the `patch` version.
 - When introducing at least one new feature or significant change to an existing feature, bump the `minor` version.